quipucords/quipudocs/source/configure.rst

 Changing the Default Password for the Quipucords Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Quipucords server has a default administrator user with a default user name of ``admin`` and a default password of ``pass``.
+The Quipucords server has a default administrator user with a default user name of ``admin`` and a default password of ``qpcpassw0rd``.
 To ensure the security of your Quipucords server, it is recommended that you change the default password to a different password.

 To change the default password for the Quipucords server, use the following steps: